“It’s just fruit.”

-This satirical account in question was set up in January 2020 and plays the part of a fictitious young Latter-day Saint attending BYU.
+This satirical account in question was set up in January 2020.
+It plays the part of a fictitious young Latter-day Saint attending BYU.
 The hook?
 This particular Latter-day Saint is a racist.

 He doesn’t tweet racist things, mind you – this is important given Spiritual Cancer’s (appropriate) condemnation of racist speech.
 Instead, he just talks generally about ‘being’ racist (e.g., posting GIFs from the Dukes of Hazzard or using hearts in the color of the German flag rather than the rainbow) and discusses the associated isolation and struggles.

-Spiritual Cancer tells us that “LGBTQ speech is, generally speaking, an expression of what life is like as an LGBTQ person,” and this is largely what we get from RayRay.
-Despite their weeping and wailing and gnashing of teeth, every tweet from RayRay is essentially a carbon copy from progressive Latter-day Saint Twitter with the nouns replaced (e.g., “racist” for “queer” or “LGBTQ”).
+Spiritual Cancer tells us, “LGBTQ speech is, generally speaking, an expression of what life is like as an LGBTQ person.”
+And yet this is largely what we get from RayRay.
+Despite their weeping and wailing and gnashing of teeth, every tweet from RayRay is essentially a carbon copy from progressive Latter-day Saint Twitter, just with the nouns replaced (e.g., “racist” for “queer” or “LGBTQ”).

 I’ll give you three guesses for how progressive Twitter has felt about this.

-It is perhaps unsurprising they’ve totally missed the point (though I am not RayRay, and I don’t follow RayRay, so I cannot really speak for RayRay and some of this will be conjecture on my part).
-There is no better example of how far they’ve missed the point than Spiritual Cancer‘s blog entry, linked above.
+It is perhaps unsurprising they’ve totally missed the point.
+(I offer the caveat that I am not RayRay, so I cannot really speak for RayRay.
+Some of this is conjecture on my part).
+There is no better example of how far they’ve missed the point than Spiritual Cancer’s blog entry, linked above.

-In the piece, they write how the satirical account is “attempting to make the case that being racist and being LGBTQ are morally equivalent,” adding that the “online argument” (whatever that is – there’s no hyperlink, so we have to trust that Spiritual Cancer is just sufficiently plugged into the ether) is “thinking homosexual thoughts (whatever that means) is morally neutral and, therefore, the worst sort of thoughts, racist thoughts, ought to be as well.
+In the piece, they write how the satirical account is “attempting to make the case that being racist and being LGBTQ are morally equivalent” (emphasis added).
+They add that the “online argument” (huh?) is “thinking homosexual thoughts (whatever that means) is morally neutral and, therefore, the worst sort of thoughts, racist thoughts, ought to be as well.
 And people who are having racist thoughts, but not acting on them, are to be treated with love and respect, just as we would treat anyone.”

-(As an aside, Spiritual Cancer, if you’re going to talk theology, at least get it right – thoughts can very much be sinful.
-The Church teaches that “feelings of same-sex attraction are not a sin,” but I imagine that anyone who entertains lustful thoughts is behaving in a way unbecoming of a disciple of Christ and has room to repent.
+(As an aside, Spiritual Cancer, if you’re going to talk theology, at least get it right.
+Thoughts can very much be sinful.
+The Church teaches that “feelings of same-sex attraction are not a sin,” but anyone who entertains lustful thoughts is behaving in a way unbecoming of a disciple of Christ and has room to repent.
 This actually helps resolve the dilemma you create for yourself in excusing queer thoughts but not racist thoughts.
-Thoughts and feelings are different things, and entertaining thoughts born out of all kinds of feelings can lead us from the Savior and chase away the spirit.)
+Thoughts and feelings are different things.
+Entertaining thoughts born out of all kinds of feelings can lead us from the Savior and chase away the spirit.)

 Look at what idols make us do.

-RayRay is biting satire – and clearly, it’s effective – demonstrating the folly in cultivating gospel hobbies to the detriment of the fullness of the gospel.
-Making idolatry easy to identify by using something that is, of course, loathsome and detestable, may help demonstrate the idea that making idols out of “good” things or “worthwhile” things is still idolatry and carries the same condemnation.
+RayRay is biting satire – and clearly, it’s effective.
+He demonstrating the folly in cultivating gospel hobbies to the detriment of the fullness of the gospel.
+Making idolatry easy to identify by using something that is, of course, loathsome and detestable, helps demonstrate the idea that making idols out of “good” things or “worthwhile” things is still idolatry, and it carries the same condemnation.